CALCiViS soft launches its unique CALCIVIS imaging system in the United Kingdom

 User and patient questionnaires conducted as part of the clinical study showed that dentists found the product easy to use and that there was good acceptance of the CALCiViS imaging system amongst patients who reported the procedure to be “quick and painless”.

-Adam Christie, CEO of CALCiViS , said: “The first commercial launch of the CALCiViS imaging system is a transformational event for preventive dentistry.
+Adam Christie, CEO of CALCiViS , said: “The soft launch of the CALCiViS imaging system is a transformational event for preventive dentistry.
 We are confident that the availability of this unique system which enables the real-time detection and visualisation of demineralisation, an early sign of caries and erosion, will speed up the adoption of preventive dentistry in the UK.
 For the first-time, dentists will be able to see active tooth demineralisation as it is happening, enabling them to develop a preventive treatment programme that will benefit both dentists and their patients.”